ESPNews Gametime

 ESPNews Gametime is a news/analysis and up to the minute highlight show that airs on ESPNews.
-Debuting on September 5, 2006, the program aired nightly from 8pm ET-12am ET.
+Debuting on September 5, 2006, the program aired nightly from 8 p.m.
+ET-12 a.m.
+ET.
 On Fridays, it was pushed back one hour to make room for Football Friday (which was also discontinued).
 Gametime, as they call it for short, replaced ESPNews Early Evening (which is still seen on weekends), which is regular news and highlights.
 ESPNews Gametime was made up of 30-minute blocks throughout the program.

 During the show, the two anchors for that night updated scores, highlights and were joined by analysts to discuss different topics, show live postgame press conferences and player comments, were joined by players via phone and go over all of the top stories of the day.

-On 2008-03-31, the 11-11:30pm ET block of Gametime was replaced by The Highlight Zone, a new program devoted to sports highlights and scores, similar to FSN's Final Score.
+On 2008-03-31, the 11-11:30 p.m.
+ET block of Gametime was replaced by The Highlight Zone, a new program devoted to sports highlights and scores, similar to FSN's Final Score.

 ESPNews Gametime was discontinued after January 2, 2009 as ESPNews reverted to half-hour blocks throughout the day beginning January 5, 2009.